I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdpc/nf-wdfdpc-wdfdpcenqueue.md

 <p>For more information about using DPC objects, see <a href="wdf.servicing_an_interrupt">Servicing an Interrupt</a>.</p>

 <p>The following code example schedules the execution of the callback function that is associated with a DPC object.
 The example uses the <b>WdfDpcEnqueue</b> method's return value as the containing function's return value.
-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff547140">WdfDpcCreate</a> code example shows how the DPC object was created.</p>

-<p>The <b>WdfDpcEnqueue</b> method adds the specified DPC object to the system's DPC queue, if it is not already in the queue.
-(If the DPC object was already in the queue, the method returns <b>FALSE</b>.)
-When the system is not executing higher-priority tasks, it removes the DPC object from the queue and calls the object's <a href="wdf.evtdpcfunc">EvtDpcFunc</a> callback function. </p>

-<p>After the callback function executes, a subsequent call to <b>WdfDpcEnqueue</b> will add the DPC object back into the DPC queue.</p>

-<p>For more information about using DPC objects, see <a href="wdf.servicing_an_interrupt">Servicing an Interrupt</a>.</p>

-<p>The following code example schedules the execution of the callback function that is associated with a DPC object.
-The example uses the <b>WdfDpcEnqueue</b> method's return value as the containing function's return value.
-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff547140">WdfDpcCreate</a> code example shows how the DPC object was created.</p>
+The <a href="..\wdfdpc\nf-wdfdpc-wdfdpccreate.md">WdfDpcCreate</a> code example shows how the DPC object was created.</p>

 ## -requirements
 <table>